-Universal public health care, an advanced social government, a reputation for compassion and a perfect environment for cyclists, skiers, fishermen, artists as well as urban residents.
-It is clear to see why so many people worldwide dreamed about moving to Canada.
+Universal public health care, an advanced social government, a reputation for compassion, and a perfect environment for cyclists, skiers, fishermen, artists, and urban residents.

-In Canada, the most common form of denoting money is just with a dollar sign ($), it can also be written as Can$ or C$ to separate it from the other dollar-based currencies.
-It can also be written as CAD.
+The most common way to denote money in Canada is with a dollar sign ($).
+However, it can also be written as Can$ or C$ to distinguish it from other dollar-based currencies, such as CAD.

 - £1000 equals $1705.71